koudesh3/stun-server/README.md

 make stop
 ```

-To test, install a stunclient like `stuntman`
+To test, install a STUN client like `stuntman`.

 ```bash
 brew install stuntman